 Camel supports JXPath to allow XPath expressions to be used on beans in an Expression or Predicate to be used in the DSL or Xml Configuration.
 For example you could use JXPath to create an Predicate in a Message Filter or as an Expression for a Recipient List.

-From 1.3 of Camel onwards you can use XPath expressions directly using smart completion in your IDE as follows
+You can use XPath expressions directly using smart completion in your IDE as follows

 '''

 from("queue:foo").filter().

 jxpath("/in/body/foo").

 to("queue:bar")

 '''